-Transfer students whose cumulative grade point average at the transfer institution(s) is less than 2.0 on a after following the appeals process established at the institution for "native" students who have been academically suspended.
+Transfer students whose cumulative grade point average at the transfer institution(s) is less than 2.0 on a 4.0 scale will be admitted only on Academic Probation.
+The transcript will read ADMITTED ON ACADEMIC PROBATION.
+Applicants who have been academically suspended from another regionally accredited postsecondary institution may be admitted as a transfer student only after following the appeals process established at the institution for "native" students who have been academically suspended.
 If the transfer student is admitted upon appeal, the student will enter the institution on Academic Probation.
 The transcript will read ADMITTED UPON APPEAL-ACADEMIC PROBATION.
 Transfer students whose cumulative grade point average at the transfer institution(s) is 2.0 or above on a 4.0 scale will be admitted on CLEAR academic status.